abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 Only two Pods are being provisioned at a time; adhering to the `parallelism` attribute.
 This is done until the total
 number of `completions` is satisfied.
 Additionally, the Pods are labeled with `controller-uid`, this acts as a
-unique ID for that specific job.
+unique ID for that specific Job.

 When done, the Pods persist in a `Completed` state.
-They are not deleted after the job is completed or failed.
+They are not deleted after the Job is completed or failed.
 This is intentional to better support troubleshooting.

-3) A summary of these events can be seen by describing the job itself.
+3) A summary of these events can be seen by describing the Job itself.
 ```
 $ kubectl describe job job-example
 ```